The lesser-known cousin of the world’s most popular spice, pink pepper is one of the best-kept secrets in traditional medicine.

 A study in 2014 found that the oil showed significant antioxidant activity, inhibiting the effects of free radicals in the body and lowering the risk of some serious health conditions.

-Using pink pepper oil to relieve anxiety
+Can pink pepper oil be used to relieve anxiety?

 Oils with grounding effects are often said to reduce anxiety.
 Pink pepper is widely considered a grounding oil, promoting feelings of warmth, comfort, and contentment - helping us to stay more present.